August 21, 2019

 In terms of SFTP, you have a couple of options for managing transfers.
 A cloud-based managed SFTP file sharing solution is a common choice for businesses.
 There are two types of solutions you can choose from – public and private cloud SFTP solutions.

-• Private Cloud - One way to create a private cloud solution is building and managing the network in house.
+• Private Cloud - One way to create a private cloud solution is building and managing the network in-house.
 Private cloud solutions can also be hosted and managed by outside vendors.
 The vendor creates a Virtual Private Data Center (VPDC) for each client and these are not on a shared network environment like public cloud options.

 Businesses often choose SFTP solutions due to enhanced security.
 However, many others still rely on FTP to facilitate data transfers.
 To better understand which file sharing option can meet your company’s needs, let’s look at the differences between SFTP vs. FTP.
 Understanding how these file transfer options differ will help you choose which option is best to transfer your data.
 There are three key areas in which SFTP vs. FTP differ: encryption, firewalls, and potential vulnerabilities.